 The Snap Checkout Button

 The Snap Checkout button is designed to be a payment option for your website.
 When a customer clicks on the button, a modal window launches a customer application.
 When complete, the window will close and if financing is approved, an “Approved” event will be sent to your site with the associated ‘applicationId’.
 If financing is denied, a "Denied" event will be sent to your site with the associated 'applicationId.'

 The merchant site may also monitor Notification and Error events sent from the process.
-The Checkout Button will render to the screen only when initialized with a valid token.
 Error messages and runtime errors will be returned to the merchant site if the token or the transaction is invalid.